How to Get the Most out of TIAA Traditional in Today’s Retirement Landscape

 Some plans offer a more liquid version of TIAA Traditional for voluntary retirement contributions, but these accounts typically pay a slightly lower interest rate in exchange for greater flexibility.

 Because many university professionals have multiple retirement accounts, the differing liquidity rules can make this strategy difficult to navigate.
-Working with a financial advisor who understands the complexities of TIAA Traditional can help you design a retirement plan that can help meet your income needs, provide a financial safety net, and preserve your ability to maintain control of your assets—and potentially pass them on to heirs.
+Consider working with a financial advisor who understands the complexities of TIAA Traditional and can help you design a retirement plan intended to help support your income needs, help build a financial safety net, and preserve your ability to maintain control of your assets—and potentially pass them on to heirs.
 To begin reviewing how TIAA Traditional may fit within your personal retirement plan, contact us to speak with one of our university wealth management specialists.

 This is intended for informational purposes only.
 You should not assume that any discussion or information contained in this document serves as the receipt of, or as a substitute for, personalized investment advice from Savant.
 Please consult your investment professional regarding your unique situation.